National Council for Social Security Fund

-The National Social Security Fund is a supplementary fund of the People's Republic of China which is used for social security.
-The fund was managed by National Council for Social Security Fund.
+The National Council for Social Security Fund (SSF) is a public institution under the Ministry of Finance of China.
+It is responsible for the investment and operation of the National Social Security Fund.

 History

 On 1 August 2000, the Central Committee of CPC and the State Council decided to establish National Social Security Fund (NSSF), and set up the National Council for Social Security Fund (SSF) for managing and operating the NSSF's assets.

 NSSF aims to be a solution to the problem of aging and serves as a strategic reserve fund accumulated by the central government to support future social security expenditures and other social security needs.

 Investment policy and scope

 Under relevant provisions of the Interim Management Measures on the Investments of the National Social Security Fund, the Interim Management Measures on the Overseas Investments of the National Social Security Fund, the NSSF are permitted to invest in the following products: